cardano-scaling/website/monthly/2025-01-monthly.md

 ### Incremental commits

-The incremental commits feature has been released version 0.20.0.
+The incremental commits feature has been released in version 0.20.0.
 We invite community members to test-drive this feature.
 The goal is to ensure the best user experience and identify potential bugs.

 ### Hydra + custom ledger experiment